MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

 # Repository Directory
 - `notebooks`:
-  - "Summary Notebook.ipynb" includes the introduction and analysis of each step in this project.
+  - `Summary Notebook.ipynb` includes the introduction and analysis of each step in this project.
 It also includes solution ideas for each problem.
-  - "Data Scraping" : This folder includes the files which collect data by web scraping.
+  - `Data Scraping` : This folder includes the files which collect data by web scraping.
-  - "Feature Engineering" : This folder mainly consider creating the useful attributes for project and merge dataset for solving question.
+  - `Feature Engineering` : This folder mainly consider creating the useful attributes for project and merge dataset for solving question.
-  - "Preprocessing" : This folder mainly preprocesses the data, extracts useful attribute from original dataset.
-The clean data will be stored in "data/curated" folder.
+  - `Preprocessing` : This folder mainly preprocesses the data, extracts useful attribute from original dataset.
+The clean data will be stored in `data/curated` folder.
-  - "Visualisation" : This folder includes files which the map the relative data on Victoria map.
+  - `Visualisation` : This folder includes files which the map the relative data on Victoria map.
-  - "Q1 Data Analysis.ipynb", "Q2 Predict Growth Rate.ipynb", "Q3 Liveability and affordability.ipynb" represent the solution algorithm for Question 1, 2, 3 independently.
+  - `Q1 Data Analysis.ipynb`, `Q2 Predict Growth Rate.ipynb`, `Q3 Liveability and affordability.ipynb` represent the solution algorithm for Question 1, 2, 3 independently.
-  - SA2_data_merge.ipynb" creates the mapping data for drawing choloropleth in "Visualisation", please run it before "visualisation" folder.

 - `data`: contains raw and curated data
 - `plots`: contains all plot which created in all files.